smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 Friday

-* Decide how you'll measure the success of your content efforts (your KPIs)
+* Decide how you'll measure the success of your content efforts (your key performance indicators)
 * Discuss your content audit/inventory and see if you can make any quick wins next week
 * Go to the pub

 ##Further reading

-I've only included a list of books because I'm confident that these are good, findable resources.
+I've included a list of books that are good, findable resources.
 However, you can always follow these authors on social media to discover useful links to online resources.

 ###Web writing and web content